Some universities have a General Entrance (or 'matriculation') requirement, a basic minimum set of qualifications that all students have to have.

 - Most students will meet the requirements, but it is worth checking to be sure.

-- The university may include an English language requirement, or require a criminal records (now called a DBS check) or fitness to practice check.
+- The university may include an English language requirement, or require a criminal records (DBS check) or fitness to practice check.

 - Most universities will have some caveats to enable them to admit good students with unusual backgrounds even if they don't meet the General Entrance requirement.